 All that to say, if you are not actively marketing and promoting your app to your customers, no one else will do it for you.

-There are millions of apps in the app stores.
-That does then mean there are a lot of companies putting their apps onto those stores.
-In practice, the reasoning for and value of their presence varies – not all of them are well-crafted apps.
+There are millions of apps in the app stores, so it stands to reason that there are a lot of companies putting their apps onto those stores.
+In practice, the thinking behind and value of their presence varies – not all of them are well-crafted apps.
 Some apps are added purely for brand awareness, and others provide such little or broken functionality that they become detrimental to the brand they represent.

 Many of the apps and companies that come to mind when thinking about what’s on the app stores are those which have already proven to be successful.
 They are brands and products that have either existed for years and come later to the platforms, brought something unique or special to the platforms, or have marketed and advertised themselves enough to be top-of-mind.
-Again, it gets back to awareness.
+Again, it all stems from awareness.

 Offering an app, by itself, isn’t valuable.
 Finding customers and driving them to your project is what’s valuable.

-As a counter example to everyone having an app, there is Craigslist as an exception (granted, Craigslist is often a counter example to everything: good design, usability, efficient navigation, and more).
-But specifically, Craigslist does not have an official native app on any app store.
+As a counter example to everyone having an app, take Craigslist.
+(Granted, Craigslist is often a counter example to everything: good design, usability, efficient navigation, and more.)
+Specifically, though, Craigslist does not have an official native app on any app store.
 They expect consumers to use their web app only, and consumers do.